 - To keep your feet safe from the snow wear plastic bags after a pair of socks and then again cover it with the second pair of sock.
 This will save you from severe frostbite in case of excessive snow.

 - Your clothes won’t remain dry however hard you try.
 So try wearing quick dry pants.

 - If the snow is too less, wearing your raincoat will help you slide faster and would also save your clothes from getting wet.

-After a short trek of 3-4 hours you reach to the so called Switzerland of India.
-The camp site is surrounded by huge snow capped mountains.
-The most beautiful part of the site is the star studded sky decorated with gleaming pinnacles of the hills around.
+After a short trek of 3-4 hours, you reach the so-called Switzerland of India.
+The campsite is surrounded by huge snow-capped mountains.
+The most beautiful part of the site is the star-studded sky decorated with gleaming pinnacles of the hills around.

 Do not miss out the stay at this wonderful campsite.

 You always have an option of continuing the trek downwards for around 2 hours and straight away reach Barsaini from where you can get the bus to Kasol.

 - Do not research much about the trek.
 Enjoy the surprises and novelty it offers at every step.